-Deaf people around the world communicate using sign language as distinct from spoken language in their everyday lives.
-A Sign Language is a visual language that uses a system of manual, facial and body movements as the means of communication.
+Deaf people around the world communicate using sign language in their everyday lives.
+Sign Language is a visual language that uses a system of manual, facial and body movements as the means of communication.

-Sign Language is not a universal language, and different sign languages are used in different countries, like the many spoken languages all over the world.
+Sign Language is not a universal language, and different sign languages are used in different countries, just as there are different spoken languages used in different countries around the world.

 Some countries such as Belgium, the USA or India may have more than one sign language.
 Hundreds of sign languages are in use around the world, for instance, Japanese Sign Language, (or Nihon Show, JSL), Spanish Sign Language (Lengua de signos o sends sepanola, or LSE), Turkish Sign Language (Turk Israel Dili, TID).

 Sign Languages can be analysed at the phonological, morphological, grammatical and lexical levels, and there are differences at each of these levels between the many different sign languages.
 There are, however, language families of sign languages: American Sign Language, French Sign Language (langue des signed franchise, LSF) and Irish Sign Language (ISL) are a part of the same sign language family.